trashvin/python-gamedev-2021/README.md

 ## Setting up your dev environment.

 We will be using virtual environment.
+The instruction  is in this [LINK](https://github.com/trashvin/python-gamedev-2021/blob/main/lesson/how-to.md)

 <hr/>